JohanVanslembrouck/corolib/examples/why-coroutines/README.md

 };
 ```

-Advantages:

-* Program can respond to other inputs after the request to the server has been sent.

-Disadvantages:

-* Original function and its control flow is split into a number of functions (in this example four).
-* Unnatural style
-* May be diffiult to distinguish "primary" functions (attached to input to the programs) from
-"secondary" fuunctions that are attached to the response to a remote method invocation.

 ### p1212-async-3rmis-local-event-loop.cpp

 This example uses a local event loop that is placed close after the invocation of an asychronous variant
 of the original two-way in-out RMI.

-The local event loop can only handle the czllback function passed to the asynchronous function.
+The local event loop can only handle the callback function passed to the asynchronous function.

 ```c++
 struct Class01 {